 The Migration Studies pathway offers an interdisciplinary training, brings together research centres that are world-renowned for their work on international migration:

 The Migration Observatory (at COMPAS) has been recognised by the national press as the authoritative source of data and analysis on migration in Britain.
 The RSC sits on UNHCR’s innovation council, the ‘iCircle’, comprised of key UNHCR partners from the private sector, foundations and academia.

 Students typically undertake doctoral dissertations that have an interdisciplinary focus, drawing on methods and approaches from anthropology, politics, sociology, psychology, economics, and history.

-and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
-MSc Migration Studies students may also progress to +3 study at the Open University on the Citizenship Studies pathway.
+and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, including the DPhil in Migration Studies, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
+MSc Migration Studies students may also progress to +3.5 study at the Open University on the Citizenship Studies pathway.

-The RSC, COMPAS and IMI have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
+The RSC and COMPAS have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
 They also have links with research institutions both in the global South and the North that students can draw upon in their DPhil.

-An annual Geneva trip is organised for MSc RFMS students to meet officials in the major international organisations relevant to their research.
+An Virtual Study Trip is organised for MSc RFMS and MSc MS students to meet officials in the major international organisations relevant to their research.
 Students on this pathway have many opportunities to undertake internships, including with the Norwegian Refugee Council, the National Organisation for Deported Migrants (Jamaica), the IOM and the East European Advice centre in London.

 Students from the pathway have taken posts in most of the major international migration bodies and leading think tanks and consultancies in the UK.